jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 - All application data is stored in the form of an append-only event log for each app they interact with.
 	- This log is compacted and stored as a state snapshot on IPFS that is pinned by an IPFS node running on each device.
 - All apps are deterministic state transition functions (functions that transform the state from $x$ at some time $t$ to state $y$ at some time $t+1$).
 These state transition functions are run over the event log to arrive at some application state.
 	- As a result, no servers are needed because all computation now happens locally on your device.
 - All apps have a public schema which describe what type of events it adds to the append-only event log.
-	- As a result, interoperability and data lensing is easy.
+	- As a result, interoperability and data lensing is easy!
+A group of users could, for example, edit the same document in different applications because they can easily translate between their message schemas.
 	- Users can then 'bind' streams belonging to the same application together temporarily to collaborate live like in Google Docs (CRDTs seem to be promising here).
+- All of this will be exposed in the form a single replicated data structure (similar to Firestore) so that developers can easily build collaborative apps without needing to relearn everything from scratch.

 At this point, you may be wondering "okay, where am I going to get the storage for all this data and how can my phone handle all this compute"?